-The Medical Humanities Research Strand will grow arts and humanities research by promoting intra- and inter-faculty interdisciplinarity, opening the door to arts-and-science collaborations, translational work and applied work.
-The strand will promote excellent inter- and multidisciplinary research on health, illness and medicine.
+The Medical Humanities Research Strand developed arts and humanities research by promoting intra- and inter-faculty interdisciplinarity, opening the door to arts-and-science collaborations, translational work and applied work.
+The strand promoted excellent inter- and multidisciplinary research on health, illness and medicine.

 1. Capacity-building for interdisciplinary collaborative work and bidding.